Overview

 Application deadlines

-Applications for October 2024 entry are now open.
-There is no application fee at present.
+Applications for entry October 2025 will open shortly.
+There is no application fee to pay at present.

 Please note that your application can only be considered after you have formally applied through the Imperial College application system, and your application has been received by the Centre.